 At the time of first writing this article the mintage figure for this coin was unknown, however, it has now been released which has caused the average selling price to lower significantly.
 Clearer there were quite a few collectors hoping for a smaller mintage amount…

-The Paddington at the Tower 50p used to sell for an average of £3 before the mintage figures were released, but as of October 2021, the average selling price is now £1.34.
+The Paddington at the Tower 50p used to sell for an average of £3 before the mintage figures were released, but as of the latest values in 2022, the average selling price is now £1.34.

 Paddington at St Paul’s 2019 50p Coin